Jucodez/Car-Price-Prediction-Modelling/README.md

 ## Application

-A live version of this model is available at https://car-price-prediction-model-juwon.streamlit.app/
+A live version of this model is available for use at https://car-price-prediction-model-juwon.streamlit.app/